 Security Policy Enforcement

-Android device management empowers businesses to enforce security policies across all managed devices.
+MDM for Android devices empowers businesses to enforce security policies across all managed devices.
 This includes setting up password requirements, enabling encryption, and defining access control rules to protect sensitive data.

 Data Loss Prevention (DLP)